Raid on Yakla: The raid

-The operation severely damaged a local clinic, the mosque, and the school in the impoverished Yemeni village.
+The operation severely damaged a local clinic, the mosque, and the school in the Yemeni village.

 Covert objective

 Military and intelligence officials have reportedly said that the raid had a secret objective – to capture or kill Qasim al-Raymi, a U.S.-designated terrorist and the emir (leader) of al-Qaeda in the Arabian Peninsula (AQAP), who shortly after the raid, on 5 February 2017, released an audio message being shared online taunting U.S. President Donald Trump.
 The audio recording purportedly features al-Raymi's voice referring to Trump, who authorized the raid, as the "fool of the White House" who "got slapped" early on in his role as Commander in Chief.
 The audio clip was found to be authentic by sources in the military.
 The Associated Press reported that the audio has not been independently verified, but it was "similar to that of previous recordings by al-Raymi".

-The White House and Department of Defense have never confirmed that the aim of the mission was to kill or capture al-Raymi and have instead described the mission, which included the extremely rare use of ground troops on Yemeni soil, as a "site exploitation mission", a euphemism for an intelligence gathering operation.
+The White House and Department of Defense have never confirmed that the aim of the mission was to kill or capture al-Raymi and have instead described the mission, which included the extremely rare use of ground troops on Yemeni soil, as a "site exploitation mission", a military term for an intelligence gathering operation.
 NBC News reported, it isn't yet clear whether al-Raymi was tipped off to the raid, whether he simply wasn't there, or whether he escaped when the special operations forces arrived.

 According to military officials it was the prospect of killing or capturing al-Raymi that convinced the U.S. chain of command that the mission was worth the risk.